PlayFab Pricing 2026: Plans, the Free-Tier Cut & Real Cost (+ a Cheaper Alternative)

 Pricing reality

-PlayFab's free tier covers 100,000 MAU but limits CloudScript executions, multiplayer server hours, and several other per-feature meters.
-Beyond free, billing is per-resource consumption: CloudScript executions, multiplayer core-hours, segment evaluations, photon CCU, data egress, and so on.
-For a small studio this can be hard to forecast - your monthly bill scales with both player count and feature mix.
+As of March 2026 PlayFab's free runway is Foundation Mode - free only if you ship on Xbox, and capped near 1,000 accounts (down from the old ~100K).
+Beyond it, billing is per-resource consumption: CloudScript executions, multiplayer core-hours, segment evaluations, photon CCU, data egress, and so on.
+For a small studio this is hard to forecast - your monthly bill scales with both player count and feature mix.

 PlayFab Multiplayer Server vs Crux server registry